 How an Emergency Room Works

 The emergency room (ER) is one active and complicated part of an active and complicated emergency response system.
-Most of the information the public has about them comes from television.
 As an emergency response worker, you are crucial to this system!
 You may be the single most important point of communication for the ER.
 By better understanding how things work at the ER, you can ensure the smoothest transition and best possible outcomes for patients who depend on you.
 You can also help your friends and family understand the process.
 Remember, much of what they think they know may come from television.

 First on the Scene

-When you, the EMS responders receive the 911 emergency call, the dispatch gives you the description of the situation.
-Use every piece of information, no matter how seemingly insignificant to prepare.
-In a moment, you will be thrown into action.You are likely the first medically trained professional on the scene.
+When you, the EMS responders, receive a 911 call, the dispatch gives you the description of the situation.
+Use every piece of information, no matter how seemingly insignificant.
+In a moment, you will leap into action.You are likely the first medically trained professional on the scene.

 As you transport a patient to the ER, the hospital is already preparing their next steps based on information you provide.